All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I stop taking GLP-1 medication once my glucose normalizes?

 This depends on individual risk factors and should be discussed with your healthcare provider.
 Some patients maintain normal glucose levels after discontinuation, particularly if they've achieved significant weight loss and sustained lifestyle changes.
-However, many patients require continued therapy for optimal diabetes prevention, as the underlying insulin resistance often persists.
+But many patients require continued therapy for optimal diabetes prevention, as the underlying insulin resistance often persists.

 What happens if I experience side effects from GLP-1 medication?